 About

 Tracks of the NYC Subway has been published continuously since 1997, and is now released yearly.
-It’s a 204-page spiral bound book depicting the entire track and station network of the NYC subway system.
-It consists of 57 main map pages that show how tracks and lines interact and shows the placements of stations, tracks and signals along with some to-scale details of certain interlockings.
-More complex interlockings have their own pages in the back of the book, along with 20 pages of to-scale yard track maps.
+It’s a 202-page spiral bound book depicting the entire track and station network of the NYC subway system.
+It consists of 57 main map pages that show how tracks and lines interact and shows the placements of stations, tracks and signals along with some to-scale details of more complex interlockings.
+There are also about 20 pages of to-scale yard track maps and details, as well as rolling stock fleet details.

 There’s also a 45 page introduction that contains details on how the signaling systems work, both conventional and the new CBTC system that’s being expanded throughout the network, along with signs and signal definitions.